EBIvariation/variant-remapping/Evaluating_pipeline.md

 ```

-Then we get all shared rdID from both files
+Then we get all shared rsID from both files

 ```bash
 # Match the rsids that are in both GRCh37 and GRCh38